VolkerCH/asp-net-5-hello-world/README.md

 Docker version 1.5.0, build a8a31ef
 docker@boot2docker:~$ docker -v
 ```
 And you can check if you can run docker commands like `docker -v` to print out the version.
 Or list installed images with `docker images`.
 Microsoft provides a docker image called 'microsoft/aspnet'.
 This is the base image where we create custom image.
+There is a describtion availble with an more simple example at the following [blog](http://blogs.msdn.com/b/webdev/archive/2015/01/14/running-asp-net-5-applications-in-linux-containers-with-docker.aspx).

 Use the following steps: